Getting broken yellow lines painted on your street

 Over driveways

-Parking is not allowed within 1 metre on either side of a driveway whether or not broken yellow lines are painted.
-They're not the most effective use of resources so we would not normally paint them there.
+Parking is not allowed within 1m on either side of a driveway, whether or not broken yellow lines are painted.
+We don’t usually add these lines because the rule already applies without them.

 We can paint them in industrial areas where trucks need room to turn safely.